djangbahevans/peg-case-study/README.md

 1. Open the project path in your terminal

+2. Feel free to change the environment variables in the *.env files

-2. Build the images with docker compose
+3. Build the images with docker compose

    ```sh
    docker compose build
    ```

-3. Run alembic migrations
+4. Run alembic migrations

    ```sh
    docker compose run backend alembic upgrade head
    ```

-4. Stop and remove and running containers
+5. Stop and remove and running containers

    ```sh
    docker compose down
    ```

-5. Start application with docker
+6. Start application with docker

    ```sh
    docker compose up -d